magnacore/Productivity-Tools/Linux/Formatting-Checklist/Before-Formatting-Checklist.md

 Always encrypt the hard drive

-Brave Bookmarks and Passwords and Wallet
+Browser Bookmarks and Passwords and Wallet

 Home folder